kalisio/crisis/docs/quickstart/concepts.md

 Moreover, if your business requires some of our [powerful advanced features](../gofurther/README.md) you need to subscribe to **additional plans** to make theses features available to your members.

 ::: warning Note
-:point_right: You own an organisation ? <tour-link text="What are the available plans and how to subscribe" path="home" :params="{ organisation: 'owner', route: 'organisation-settings-activity', perspective: 'billing' }"/>
+:point_right: You own an organisation ? <tour-link text="What are the available plans and how to subscribe" path="home" :params="{ organisation: 'owner', route: 'organisation-settings-activity', page: 'billing' }"/>
 :::